By Beverly Terhune

 1. Read 10 pages of any inspirational book each morning: spiritual

-not the racing form, or romance novel at this time of day - this is
+the racing form, or romance novel at this time of day - this is

-for preparation to do a good job for your employer or
+for preparation to do a good job for your employer or your own business

 2. Say a morning prayer each day.
 Try getting on your knees,

-your understanding.
+understanding.
 Note: You are not that Higher Power!
 Ask for guidance

 as your day unfolds.
 Remember to be grateful and thank your Higher

-Power (Could be the Bingo god) for your good
+Power (Could be the Bingo god) for your good fortune.

-good natural multiple vitamin.
+natural multiple vitamin.
 Make sure it contains iron for extra energy.

 Cannot take iron, or do not need it?
-Some multi
+Some multi vitamins do not

-This is also a good time to check your calendar to see what is on the
+is also a good time to check your calendar to see what is on the

 agenda for the day.
-Do everything on the list that
+Do everything on the list that you possibly

-day, this does not include lunch.
+this does not include lunch.
 If you make TV your choice, then stick

 to that one hour!
-Work on your hobby - but keep in
+Work on your hobby - but keep in mind the one-hour

 1. Admit the amount of exercise you do and what you tell others